gitkraken/vscode-gitlens/README.md

     - `Changed Files` node — provides a list of all the files changed between the compared revisions (branches or commits)
         - Expands to a file-based view of all changed files
            - Provides a context menu on each changed file with `Open Changes`, `Open Changes with Working Tree`, `Open File`, `Open Revision`, `Open File in Remote`, `Open Revision in Remote`, `Apply Changes`, and `Show Commit File Details` commands
+    - Provides a context menu with `Open Directory Compare` and `Refresh` commands
   - Provides toolbar commands to `Search Commits`, `Keep Results`, `Refresh`, `Show Files in Automatic View` or `Show Files in List View` or `Show Files in Tree View`, and `Close`

 - Adds commands to open files, commits, branches, and the repository in the supported remote services, **BitBucket, GitHub, GitLab, and Visual Studio Team Services** or a [**user-defined** remote services](#custom-remotes-settings) — only available if a Git upstream service is configured in the repository